gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "They're for when it's winter, so my feet will fit in my boots."

 Thokmay's mouth opened, and closed, and opened again.
-"Well," he said, "Do you think you could borrow some?
+"Well, do you think you could borrow some?
 Just for a little bit?"
-Little Gas nodded scurried away.
+Little Gas nodded and scurried away.

 "Do you want the rest of us to get some socks, too?"
 Sensy asked hopefully.
+From her perch above them,
+Noxy rolled her eyes.
 She and Rash had been standing with the younger children, their chores either done or conveniently forgotten.
-Noxy rolled her eyes.

-"If you like," Thokmay said, straightening.
+"If you like," Thokmay said, standing.
-Sensy spun around and sprinted away.
+Sensy sprinted away.
 A handful of other children ran off as well.

-Little Gas came puffing back a moment later.
+Little Gas came puffing back a few moments later.
 "Will these do?" he asked,
 holding up socks with one hand and stones with another.

 "They look fine," said Thokmay.
 "Now, give me your stones.
 The first thing we do is we roll up the socks like this, with a stone in the middle, to make a ball.
 See?
 And then the next pair…
 And the next…
 Now, are you ready?"

 Little Gas nodded.
+Thokmay stepped back,
+winked,
-Thokmay stepped back, took a deep breath, and threw the balled-up socks into the air.
+and threw the balled-up socks into the air.
-His hands darted back and forth like hummingbirds, catching each sock ball before it fell to the ground and throwing it again in time to catch the next one.
+His hands darted back and forth like hummingbirds to catch each sock ball before it hit the ground and throw it again in time to catch the next one.
 He caught them overhand,
 he caught them underhand,
 he threw two with his left hand while bouncing the third with his right,